vzw4/Noraxon-To-OpenSim/README.md

 3. Run NoraxonToOpenSimSINGLE.m.
 Output should be a .trc file, a _GRF.mot file, Scale_Setup.xml, IK_Setup.xml, ID_Setup.xml.
 The other .txt files created can be deleted.
 4. In OpenSim now - load LFB_model.osim model
 5. Scale model: load Scale_Setup.xml and run.
 Once done, remove LFB_model.osim
-6. Inverse Kinematics: load IK_Setup.xml and run
+6. Inverse Kinematics: load IK_Setup.xml and run.
+Joint angles will be saved to a .mot file (NOT the _GRF.mot file)
-7. Inverse Dynamics: load ID_Setup.xml and run
+7. Inverse Dynamics: load ID_Setup.xml and run.
 8. Right-click IDResults and save to a .sto file